knewplay/oop-fundamentals/oop_fundamentals.md

 ## The Four Pillars of OOP: A PIE

+A PIE is an acronym to help you remember the main principles of OOP: Abstraction, Polymorphism, Inheritance, and Encapsulation.
+These principles are essential for creating well-structured and efficient programs.
+To ensure a smooth progression and better understanding, I will invert the P and the I and explain Inheritance before Polymorphism.

 ### Abstraction

 The concept of abstraction exists in programming even outside of the realm of OOP.
 Abstraction allows you to use functions without needing to understand their internal implementation details.
 This ensures that only the necessary information is exposed to the user, making the system easier to work with and maintain.